Living With High Blood Pressure

 • Fend off stress.
 Walk, meditate, try yoga or write in your journal.

-Remember, you’re not alone.
-Millions of people just like you are dealing with high blood pressure.
-Use these resources to learn more about ways to monitor and manage your blood pressure:
+Use these resources to learn more about ways to monitor and mange your blood pressure: